This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Once you can get your kids starting to ride the chairlift, the real fun of skiing begins.
 At this point, you’ll get to spend more and more time on the snow learning and preparing for harder terrain.

 When you are teaching your child how to ride a chairlift, make sure that you are choosing a lift that accesses easy beginner terrain (green circle), and where the chairlift moves slowly.

 Before getting into line to board the chairlift, watch a few other people getting on and explain to your child the steps that they are doing, so that they know how to ride a chairlift on skis.
 I always advise parents to let the lift operator know that you have a beginning skier with you.
-They will usually slow the chairlift down even more for you, and will be ready to assist them getting on the chairlift as well.
+They will usually slow the chairlift down even more for you and will be ready to assist them in getting on the chairlift as well.
 If you have a young child, make sure to use the handle on their ski harness to help them get on and off the chairlift.